The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 Hide the header

 The header only displays when a site element, such as the site title, is displaying in it.
-You can set this in the Header: Layout section of the Style Editor:
+You can set this in the Header: Layout section of Site Styles:

 - To hide the whole header, choose each site element and select Hide.